Héritier Watanabe: 2015–2017: Solo career debut and Carrière d'honneur - Retirada

-Watanabe departed Wenge Musica Maison Mère on 8 April 2015 and held a press conference on 24 April at Roméo Golf in Kinshasa to announce the beginning of his solo career, stating, "A child who has reached the age of maturity must already think about leaving the family home in order to apply the rudiments of the education acquired.
-Without a doubt, Werrason is a great trainer full of talent..."
+Watanabe departed Wenge Musica Maison Mère on 8 April 2015 and held a press conference on 24 April at Roméo Golf in Kinshasa to announce the beginning of his solo career.
 On 29 April, he held his first rehearsal with his newly formed orchestra, Team Wata, during which he was visited and supported by his former bandmate Bill Clinton Kalonji.
 The rehearsal took place near Zamba Playa, Werrason's rehearsal spot, and close to Ferré Gola's venue, Chez Mama Kulutu 1, 2, 3.
 However, after a few sessions, he relocated his rehearsals to the Kabinda Center in Kinshasa.
 On 12 May 2015, Watanabe went to Paris to sign a record deal with Ivorian producer David Monsoh's Obouo Music.
-He signed a three-album deal with Obouo Music and a 5-year publishing agreement with Because Music worth $500,000.
+He signed a three-album deal with Obouo Music and a 5-year distribution agreement with Because Music worth $500,000.
 He performed his debut solo concert at Roméo Golf with Team Wata on 3 July, becoming one of the few Congolese musicians to sell out a concert without having released an album.
 A CD-DVD box set of this performance was released on 5 October 2015.